Brand strategist tips: Why a meaningful brand identity is important for business.

 - Meaningful brands form the strongest connections – they represent your values and have a personality.

 - It’s important you’re proud of your brand and it’s a part of the day to day in your business.
 This encompasses how your brand is visually presented (e.g. your logo and website) but also how you communicate and interact (tone of voice and values).

 Your brand values should be evident in every touchpoint and form your behaviours; the growing and living foundation of your business’s culture.
 Design that understands the complexity and importance of a meaningful identity is key to building an effective brand for your business.

 How a brand strategist can create a meaningful identify and help your business

 A meaningful brand will immediately build trust and credibility with your audience, often subconsciously – they know their stuff and they’re what I’m expecting.
 People get an instant impression of what you do, your values and your professionalism.
 Whereas a badly designed or confused brand can put people off.

-A brand strategist can create an identity that evokes trust and credibility instantly connects with its audience.
+A brand strategist can create a brand identity that evokes trust and credibility instantly connects with its audience.
 If your brand shares your audience’s values and speaks directly to their needs, they feel like you understand them and can provide a suitable solution.
 When looking at your brand, it’s vital to remain objective.
 This is where a brand strategist can really be effective.
 It should appeal to your identified target audience, not what you or your department personally like or don’t like.
 This is particularly important to ensure you’re attracting the right audience to your business.

 Three key reasons why brand strategists emphasize business identity.

 To understand why branding is important, start by thinking about how you want people to talk about your business.
 When people see your brand, think business cards and signage to website and social media, what do you want them to think?
 First impressions last a lifetime.
 Before they know anything about your business, they judge it on what they can see; the branding.